janamilovanovic-tomtom/test/roundabouts.md

 **Small, Straight Roundabouts detection algorithms** <mark>TO BE MOVED TO GITHUB</mark>

 This sections should be moved to the GitHub and managed by **engineering owner**.
+Here are some changes.

 Small roundabouts must have less than 30m radius.
 Angle deviations from 90° should not exceed +-5° (both sides)